tabimoba/docs/docs/connectors/jira.md

 We strongly recommend using API tokens to connect to Workato.

 ### API tokens
 API tokens are the primary method to authenticate with Jira.
-For on-premise Jira, you can also use basic authentication with password.
+For on-premise Jira, you can only use basic authentication with password.

 ![API token auth](~@img/jira-docs/api-token-auth.png)